aupsychology/aupsychology.github.io/stats2workbook/03-free_assignment_rreview.md

 &nbsp;

-1. Mean and standard deviation for all variables (except Subject and Sex) &nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 3. Using a t-test, see whether there are any differences between males and females in their scores in the novelACC, seenACC, and overallACC variable.
 Report the t-values using APA formatting below:

-1. Mean and standard deviation for all variables (except Subject and Sex) &nbsp;
+&nbsp;

 &nbsp;